Living With a Traumatic Brain Injury

 Your brain works hard for you.
 From regulating your nervous system to controlling your breathing, your brain plays a role in just about every part of your life.
-But what if your brain could no longer perform all of these tasks, forcing you to need permanent help with everyday tasks?
+But what if your brain could no longer perform all these tasks, forcing you to need permanent help with everyday tasks?
 For most of us, that would be incredibly frightening.
-But for the more than nearly 5 million Americans living today with a Traumatic Brain Injury(TBI)-related disability, that’s their reality.
+But for the more than nearly 5 million Americans living with a Traumatic Brain Injury(TBI)-related disability today, this is their reality.

 - Slip and fall accidents